Skip to main content

 DEO helps jobseekers understand their rights and achieve success in their job search, improving outcomes for individuals and system-impacted communities.

 LA County is a Fair Chance hiring employer.
-Learn more about how to join the County through the LA County Department of Human Resources: Connect Here
+Learn more about how to join the County through the LA County Department of Human Resources: Connect Here to learn more about Fair Chance Hiring

 The LA County Department of Consumer and Business Affairs will enforce the Fair Chance Ordinance for Employers.
 Complaints against employers can be filed here.